Tools & Processes used

 The following is a list of tools used in the process, for those interested.

 Word-Processing.
 I use Word a lot in my day-job.
 Maybe for this reason, I was not too happy about using Word.
 It simply isn’t good enough.
 I knew about Latex, and when I saw something written by a good colleague, Jens Hee, I decided to try it out.
 I have not looked back since.
-Well, maybe when I was creating the e-book – see further down.
+Well, maybe when I was creating the e-book – see below.

 I implemented a number of enhancements in the second edition, such as improved micro-kerning.
 This makes the text even prettier.
 I am sure that I have benefited from being a programmer.
 Not that I have programmed anything in Latex, but the entire concept feels good when you are used to programming and compiling.

-To be precise, I used pdflatex, with MikTex for editing.
+To be precise, I use pdflatex, with MikTex for editing.

 Diagrams.
 In the first edition, I used MS Visio for diagrams.
-It has a good collection of elements that you can piece together, but it lacked a number of features.
+It has a good collection of elements that you can piece together, but it lacks a number of features.
 For the second edition, I switched to CorelDraw.
 I loved Corel in the old days, but believed it was dead.
 It wasn’t.
 It’s not straight-forward to use, but neither is Visio.

 From the second edition onwards, vector-graphics (from Visio and Corel) are exported as PDF into Latex, which in reality passes it “as is” to the printer.
-Much better.
+Much better than PNG.

 Excel graphs are also exported as PDF.
 A hidden gem in Excel.

-Getting PDF-graphics right on the printer is a challenge – see my blog-post on Raster-Image-Processing: RIP.
+Getting PDF-graphics right on a printer is a challenge – see my blog-post on Raster-Image-Processing: RIP.

 Process-wise I would like CorelDraw to have a batch-mode export (see below on backup).